apache/sedona/docs/tutorial/snowflake/sql.md

 In Sedona `v1.5.0` and above, all functions will be fixed to lon/lat order.

-If your original data is in lon/lat order, you need to flip the coordinate using `ST_FlipCoordinates(geom: Geometry)` if you want to use those functions.
+If your original data is not in the order you want, you need to flip the coordinate using `ST_FlipCoordinates(geom: Geometry)`.

 The sample data used above is in lon/lat order, we can flip the coordinates as follows: